MISP/misp-website/_pages/download.md

 ### Virtual images

-If you would like to test MISP and don't want to do an installation, CIRCL provides [VirtualBox images with MISP pre-installed for training](https://www.circl.lu/services/misp-training-materials/#misp-virtual-machine).
+If you would like to test MISP and don't want to do an installation, CIRCL generates automatically VMware images and VirtualBox at each MISP core commit.
+Available at the [following location](https://www.circl.lu/misp-images/latest/).
 The image can be used for production but we highly recommend to change the default credentials and salt pre-configured with such images.

-We also generate automatically VMware images and VirtualBox at each MISP core commit.
-Available at the [following location](https://www.circl.lu/misp-images/latest/).

 The default credentials for the automatically generated virtual machines are the following: